thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-977:-squares-of-a-sorted-array-solution.md

 ---
 ---

-Alright folks, let’s tackle LeetCode 977: Squares of a Sorted Array.
+Let’s tackle LeetCode 977: Squares of a Sorted Array.
 Yeah, if you’ve spent any time on LeetCode, you know where we’re headed with this one.
 It’s all about taking a sorted array of integers, squaring them, and returning them in the same sorted order.
 Sounds simple, right?
 Well, there’s always a twist with these problems.

 ## Problem Statement